-- at least 80% of sustainable investments, i.e. investments in companies that have a significant exposure to activities such as renewable energy, technologies that reduce CO2 emissions or energy consumption in areas such as industry, buildings or transportation, and enabling technologies and infrastructure that are critical preconditions for the transition to a low carbon economy, such as energy storage, power semiconductors and investments into the power grid and other relevant economic activities (as measured by revenue, enterprise value, earnings before interest and tax, or similar) - exclusion of issuers that: - are involved in the production of controversial weapons including anti-personnel mines, cluster munitions, biological and chemical weapons, nuclear weapons and depleted uranium - derive a significant portion of their revenue from activities detrimental to society or the environment, such as thermal coal extraction and power generation, unconventional oil and gas exploration and production, conventional oil and gas production, nuclear power generation, conventional weapons and small arms, military contracting weapons and weapon-related products and services, tobacco production, adult entertainment production, gambling operations, genetically modified organisms development/growth, pesticides product/retail.
-Please refer to Pictet Asset Management's Responsible Investment policy for further details on exclusion thresholds applicable to the above activities - severely violate international norms including the UN Global Compact principles on human rights, labour standards, environmental protection and anti-corruption - a better ESG profile than the reference index after removing the bottom 20% of issuers with the weakest ESG characteristics - ESG criteria analysis of eligible securities that covers at least 90% of net assets or the number of issuers in the portfolio
+- investments in companies that have a significant proportion of their activities related to, but not limited to products and services supporting the energy transition, circular economy, energy efficiency, water quality and supply, healthcare and social integration (as measured by revenue, enterprise value, earnings before interest and tax, or similar) - min exposure of 80% to sustainable investments, including but not limited to, environmental and/or social labelled bonds - lower carbon footprint than the reference index - exclusion of issuers that: - are involved with nuclear weapons from countries that are not signatories to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) and other controversial weapons - derive a significant portion of their revenue from activities detrimental to society or the environment, such as thermal coal extraction and power generation, unconventional oil and gas exploration and production, conventional oil and gas production, nuclear power generation, conventional weapons and small arms, military contracting weapons and weapon-related products and services, tobacco production, adult entertainment production, gambling operations, genetically modified organisms development/growth, pesticides product/retail.
+Please refer to Pictet Asset Management's Responsible Investment policy for further details on exclusion thresholds applicable to the above activities - severely violate the UN Global Compact principles on human rights, labour standards, environmental protection and anti-corruption - ESG criteria analysis of eligible securities that covers at least 90% of net assets or the number of issuers in the portfolio

-Furthermore, the fund engaged with 17 companies as of 30.09.2023.
+Furthermore, the fund engaged with 25 companies as of 30.09.2023.